 Some people also experience nausea & itching.

 Studies show that it can prolong the pushing phase of labor, although it is hard to know if those studies are taking into account the fact that often we let you “labor down” when you are comfortable.
-That means you relax and let your baby come down with your uterus and then when it is lower, you start to push.
+That means you relax and let your baby come down with your uterus and then when it is lower, you start to push, effectively decreasing the amount of time you push.

 Women without an epidural often can’t let the baby “labor down” because they feel too strong of an urge to push.